Can White House Bowling Heal GOP Divisions And Spare The Health Care Bill?

 For the majority of House members, this is a new dynamic, one they didn't experience in eight years of the Obama presidency and two years in the minority before that.
 They aren't in the opposition anymore.

 Trump's week of wooing lawmakers — including past adversaries — didn't stop on Tuesday.
-On Wednesday, he and First Lady Melania Trump hosted Texas Sen. Ted Cruz and his wife Heidi Cruz for dinner at the White House.
+On Wednesday, he and first lady Melania Trump hosted Texas Sen. Ted Cruz and his wife, Heidi Cruz, for dinner at the White House.

 Cruz described the meal as "delightful," which might be an exercise in diplomatic word choice.
 When asked whether they discussed the comments Trump had made about Cruz's wife and father during the campaign, Cruz didn't respond.
 He also refused to say what he ate, only saying it was "delicious."